Adding Pagination without Jekyll

 posts.
 But either way, I decided to give it a chance.
 Worst case scenario, it just wouldn’t work and I’d have to find another pagination option.

 Of course, I started with the things I know how to do best: copy-paste 💁🏻♀️.
-I started with this blob from UMM-CSci’s
+I started with lines 63-80 from UMM-CSci’s

 senior-seminar, of course edited to suit my HTML file.
 Surprisingly, bits of this work right out of the box.
 But… the pagination isn’t pretty, which is very important to me.